AndrewBrough/vite-plugin-convex-types/README.md

 # vite-plugin-convex-types

-A Vite plugin that automatically generates more usable TypeScript types for Convex tables and function return types.
-Don't like accessing your types like Doc<"users">?
-Now you can just do `import { User, UserWithRelation } from "src/types/_generated/convex";`.
+A Vite plugin that automatically generates more usable TypeScript types for Convex tables and function return types, plus pre-configured React hooks.
+Don't like accessing your types like Doc<"users"> or dealing with `.default` syntax?
+Now you can just do `import { User, useGetAllUsersQuery } from "src/types/_generated/convex";`.

 ## Releases + Changelogs